Visualization.Rmd

 plot:

-You can also split the visualization by a specific variable, which is particularly useful for comparative analysis across conditions or identities:
+You can split the visualization by a specific variable, which is particularly useful for comparative analysis across conditions or identities:

 To highlight cells of interest, such as a specific cluster, you can define the cells explicitly and use them in your plot: